 Essay Contest

-Each year, the Buckley Institute sponsors two essay contests: one for Yale undergraduates and one for American high school students.
+Each year, the Buckley Institute sponsors three essay contests: one for Yale undergraduates, one for all American undergraduates, and one for American high school students.
 The winners receive monetary awards and an invitation to our annual conference.
-The 2025 National Essay Contest is now open!

 Details

 Since 2013, the Buckley Institute has held an annual essay contest inviting Yale undergraduates and high school students from across the country to comment on a question of major political significance.
-The top three essayists in both the high school and Yale undergraduate contests are awarded $1,000, $500, or $250, and are invited to receive their award at the Buckley Institute’s annual conference.
+In 2024, the Buckley Institute added its first national undergraduate essay contest.
+The top three essayists in each contest receive cash prizes, and are invited to receive their award at the Buckley Institute’s annual conference.

 Past Topics